kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 For the GraphQL compiler, all vertices are valid entry points.

 Scalar Types
 ------------

 The compiler uses the built-in GraphQL
-`scalar types <https://graphql.org/learn/schema/#scalar-types>`__ as well as three custom types:
+`scalar types <https://graphql.org/learn/schema/#scalar-types>`__ as well as three custom scalars:

 -   :code:`DateTime` represents timezone-aware second-accuracy timestamps.
-Values are serialized following the ISO-8601 datetime format specification, for example "2017-03-21T12:34:56+00:00".
-All of these fields must be included, including the seconds and the time zone, and the format followed exactly, or the behavior is undefined.
 -   :code:`Date` represents day-accuracy date objects.
-Values are serialized following the ISO-8601 datetime format specification, for example "2017-03-21".
-The year, month and day fields must be included, and the format followed exactly, or the behavior is undefined.
 -   :code:`Decimal` is an arbitrary-precision decimal number object useful for representing values that should never be rounded, such as currency amounts.
-Values are allowed to be transported as either a native Decimal type, if the underlying transport allows that, or serialized as strings in decimal format, without thousands separators and using a "." as the decimal separator: for example, "12345678.012345".

 GraphQL Inheritance
 -------------------